farithadnan/farithadnan.github.io/_posts/2022-11-03-scrum-framework.md

 ### 2. Daily Scrum

-- Discuss about what they have completed based on previous meeting, what they're working on and anything that need helps from other, this is to smoothen the development process.
+- Discuss about the work they have done, what they will be working on today and anything that need helps from other, this is to smoothen the development process.

 ### 3. Sprint Review and Retrospective

 - Happen at the end of the sprint.
-- **Sprint Review:** Teams demonstrate completed product to the product owner and
+- **Sprint Review:** Teams demonstrate complete product to the product owner
 - **Retrospective:** Discuss what process they can improve going forward.

 ## What is Sprints